esandford/EightBitTransit/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `phasefolder` for local development.
+Here's how to set up `EightBitTransit` for local development.

-1. Fork the `phasefolder` repo on GitHub.
+1. Fork the `EightBitTransit` repo on GitHub.
 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/EightBitTransit.git